-What Entrepreneurs Can Learn About Team Training From NASA's Mission to Mars
+What Entrepreneurs Can Learn About Team Training From NASA's Mission to Mars Four astronaut training techniques that can help you get the most out of your employees.

 With the success of the Mars Curiosity rover, NASA is shooting for the stars, with the goal of setting foot on Mars by the mid-2030s.
 To accomplish this feat, the astronauts will face long hours, high stakes, close quarters, and little leeway for inefficiency or error--many of the same challenges that startups and small businesses encounter.